mremmett/individualcalculator/README.md

 # Individual Calculator

+### Description:
+Create a calculator using Python that has automated unit tests.
+The calculator is required to perform the following operations: addition, subtraction, multiplication, division, square, and square root.

 ### Requirements:
 - [x] Correct usage of object and static methods and properties
 - [x] At least 7 unit tests